 Driven by the constant search for self-improvement and broader impact, the Fund for Gender Equality (FGE) draws on evidence and experiences from its projects to contribute to global knowledge on women’s empowerment and the role of civil society in sustainable development.

-- The independent Project Evaluations Meta-Analysis comprehensively reviews findings, conclusions, lessons and recommendations from FGE-funded project evaluations between 2011 and 2015.
-It also provides evidence and insights around what works for women’s political and economic empowerment and around Fund’s model.
-Read more.
+- The independent “Fund for Gender Equality evaluations 2011–2015: Meta analysis” comprehensively reviews findings, conclusions, lessons, and recommendations from FGE-funded project evaluations between 2011 and 2015.
+It also provides evidence and insights around what works for women’s political and economic empowerment and around the Fund’s model.

-- The Upscaling and Innovation Initiative is profiled in an extract from the 2017–2018 Annual Report looking at how eight grantees are re-thinking their programming approaches with an upscaling lens and learning to apply new tools drawing from the field of social innovation such as user-centered design.
-Read more.
+- The Upscaling and Innovation Initiative is profiled in an extract from the 2017–2018 annual report that looks at how eight grantees are rethinking their programming approaches with an upscaling lens and learning to apply new tools drawing from the field of social innovation, such as user-centred design.

-- Economic Empowerment in Fragile Contexts was produced in 2015 as part of a learning partnership with the Government of Japan.
-It explores good practices in four projects conducted by grantees in Guinea, Lebanon and Sudan.
-A collection of research papers, photos and videos captured women’s perceptions of economic barriers and opportunities as well as measures for strengthening resilience.
+- The Knowledge Initiative on Economic Empowerment in Fragile Contexts was produced in 2015 as part of a learning partnership with the Government of Japan.
+It explores good practices in four projects conducted by grantees in Guinea, Lebanon, and Sudan.
+A collection of research papers, photos, and videos captured women’s perceptions of economic barriers and opportunities as well as measures for strengthening resilience.
 The initiative produced a series of recommendations for future programmes.
-Read more.